nikku/node-xsd-schema-validator/README.md

 # xsd-schema-validator

-A fork of (XSD) schema validator for [NodeJS](nodejs.org) that uses [Java](https://www.java.com) to perform the actual validation.
-This fork relaxes the original requirement to ensure that `JAVA_HOME` is set and pointed to a JDK.
+(XSD) schema validator for [NodeJS](nodejs.org) that uses [Java](https://www.java.com) to perform the actual validation.

 ## Prerequisites

-Either pre-compile the JAVA support class or ensure a `JAVA_HOME` environment variable exists that points to an installed JDK.
+A JVM must be installed.
+The JVM location must be in the classpath or saved in the `JAVA_HOME` environment variable.
+A JDK must be installed to compile the support class.
+If you would like to precompile the support class run the following command from the application root directory after xsd-schema-validator is installed:

+javac ./node_modules/xsd-schema-validator/support/XMLValidator.java

-On some platforms, i.e. [Mac OSX](http://www.mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/) you need to define it manually.
+Note: on some platforms, i.e. [Mac OSX](http://www.mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/) you need to define `JAVA_HOME` manually.

 ## How to Use